openml-labs/server-demo/README.md

 At this point you should be able to visit the server from your browser at `localhost:8001/docs`.

 #### Local Installation
-If you want to run the server locally, we advise creating a virtual environment first and install the dependencies there:
+If you want to run the server locally, you need Python 3.11.
+We advise creating a virtual environment first and install the dependencies there:
 ```bash
 python3 -m venv venv
 source venv/bin/activate